noobshack/awesome-obs-live-editing/README.md

 > Open source tools which integrate with OBS for live editing and mixed reality.

-*Inspired by the [awesome](https://github.com/sindresorhus/awesome) list project, focused on pushing live editing to the next level.

-You can download [OBS Studio](https://obsproject.com/download) for Windows, Linux or Mac.

-The software is open source and the codebase is available on GitHub in the repository [obs-studio](https://github.com/obsproject/obs-studio).
+This list is a collection of resources that allow streamers to create custom bespoke experiences for their viewers through the combination of a multiple different skills.

 #### Meta stuff about this awesome list:

 If you'd like to add a submission to `awesome-obs-live-editing`, please review the [contribution guidelines](CONTRIBUTING.md), make your change to the `README.md` file and [open a pull request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)!

-Enjoy `awesome-obs-live-editing` or have any feedback that doesn't quite fit on GitHub?
+Have feedback for `awesome-obs-live-editing` that doesn't fall under a GitHub issue?
 Feel free to contact `Reulan#0003` on Discord.

+*Inspired by the [awesome](https://github.com/sindresorhus/awesome) list project, focused on pushing live editing to the next level.

 #### Awesome lists that related to or were an inspiration for this list: